-The last time I drove down my old street there were boarded-up houses and empty lots where homes had been demolished.
-The street looked like a gap-toothed skeleton's grin.
-I sobbed all the way to the highway and back home again.
+The last time I drove down my old street, there were boarded-up houses and empty lots where homes had been demolished.
+The street looked like the grin of a gap-toothed skeleton.
+I sobbed all the way home.

 But people still live on that street, some of them my old neighbors, and where there's life there's hope.
 I still love Pontiac.
 I would never have had some of my best memories and many of my best friends without it.